NASCAR's Carl Edwards does not rule out US Senate run in '18

-Edwards also stressed that has no such plans at the moment, but also quoted Gen. Douglas MacArthur: "No man is entitled to the blessings of freedom unless he be vigilant in its preservation."
+Edwards also stressed he has no such plans at the moment, but also quoted Gen. Douglas MacArthur: "No man is entitled to the blessings of freedom unless he be vigilant in its preservation."
+He would almost surely face a difficult primary opponent should he decide to run, though he did not disclose any party affiliation to AP.

+Edwards came close twice to winning NASCAR's top title.
+He lost on a tiebreaker in 2011 to Tony Stewart, and in November because of a crash while he was leading.
+He was widely praised for the class he showed in visiting Joey Logano's pit box after the accident because Logano was also involved and racing for the title.

+Edwards has 28 career wins in the Cup Series and is a respected pitchman for his sponsors.

-His retirement has baffled the NASCAR community , with few having a clear understanding on what spurred Edwards' decision.
+His retirement with such a strong career has baffled the NASCAR community .

-JGR teammate Kyle Busch added his name to the drivers confused by the decision considering Edwards came so close to winning the title.
-Edwards had the race in hand until a late caution forced a final restart, and he wrecked trying to protect his lead.

 "If that continues to hold true then more power to him but if there's something else waiting in the wings, we'll all have to wait to find out."

-Edwards has denied that health issues pertaining to him or anyone in his family was behind his decision.
+Edwards has denied that health issues for him or anyone in his family were behind his decision.
 He lives in Missouri, has two young children and is married to a doctor.
-Edwards has always been extremely protective of his personal life, and that remained the case when JGR teammate Matt Kenseth, who also worked with Edwards early in Edwards' career at Roush Fenway Racing, reached out to the driver.
+Edwards has always been protective of his personal life, and that remained the case when JGR teammate Matt Kenseth, who also worked with Edwards early in Edwards' career at Roush Fenway Racing, reached out to the driver.

-"I called him and asked him (why) straight out, and when I hung up, it was probably less clear than before I picked (the phone) up," Kenseth said.
+"I called him and asked him (why) straight out, and when I hung up, it was probably less clear than before I picked up (the phone)," Kenseth said.
 "I tried to listen to what he was saying, I tried to listen to what he wasn't saying and I didn't really come up with anything.

 "Carl has always been his own guy, right?"
 Kenseth added.
 "He kind of does his own thing, and if he decided that's what he needed to do at the time, it doesn't shock me he actually went through with it."